-On October 2, 2017, we completed an IPO of our common stock, pursuant to which we issued and sold 7,500,000 shares of common stock at a public offering price of \$17.00 per share, resulting in net proceeds of \$114.1 million after deducting underwriting discounts and commissions and other offering expenses.
-On October 4, 2017, we issued and sold an additional 666,496 shares of our common stock at the IPO price of \$17.00 per share, pursuant to the partial exercise of the underwriters' option to purchase additional shares of common stock, resulting in additional net proceeds of \$10.5 million after deducting underwriting discounts and commissions.
+On June 11, 2018, we issued and sold 4,300,000 shares of our common stock in a follow-on public offering at a public offering price of \$40.00 per share, resulting in net proceeds of \$161.0 million after deducting underwriting discounts and commissions and other offering expenses.
+On June 20, 2018, we issued and sold an additional 645,000 shares of our common stock at the offering price of \$40.00 per share, pursuant to the underwriters' full exercise of their option to purchase additional shares of common stock, resulting in additional net proceeds of \$24.3 million after deducting underwriting discounts and commissions.

 Prior to our IPO, we had funded our operations with proceeds from the sales of preferred shares, proceeds from the issuance of convertible notes, payments received under a concluded collaboration agreement, borrowings under a construction loan and research and development grants from the KBA.
-As of December 31, 2017, we had cash and cash equivalents of \$196.8 million.